Minnesota Twins vs. Detroit Tigers Results, Stats, and Recap - August 29, 2020 Gametracker

+''I missed my spot.
+I guess mentally I should have thought through that a little bit better and realized who I was facing,'' Duffey said. ''I made a bad pitch and didn't recover from there.''

+Cabrera moved past Tigers great Charlie Gehringer and into 50th place on the career major league hits list.
+After three hits Saturday, Cabrera now has 2,841.

-The Tigers hit Minnesota starter Randy Dobnak (5-2) hard, and they could have won by more if they hadn't grounded into four double plays in the seven-inning game.
+Boyd (1-4) pitched six innings, allowing one earned run and four hits with six strikeouts in his first quality start of the year.
+The Tigers could have won the opener by more if they hadn't grounded into four double plays in the seven-inning game.

 Dobnak allowed six runs and 12 hits in 4 1/3 innings.